 1pc x FOXWELL BT100 12V Car Battery Tester

 Hot Branded Products:

 Shipping method and delivery time:UK Warehouse Shipping: 2-4 working days

 , Only item title marked " Ship from UK " will ship from UK warehouse. ( UK local address 2-4 working days arrival, other European countries will take about 5-10 working days arrival depend on the place), We will pay the freight ship to each customer, If customer country does not have Shipping service in our UK warehouse or only have UPS service, customer need pay the UPS freight difference or package will ship from Shenzhen, China.DHL Shipping: 2-4 working days

 , To help you clearance we will help declare a lower price on the invoice help clearance.
 If address is remote area, customer need pay remote freight or we will ship by Normal Post or Yanwen Express.Yanwen Express: 5-10 working days

 , usually No Tax for European Countries or Remote Area .
 The tax was pre-paid, when package reached, there's no tax no extra fee for customers.

-If you have any questions about the device, the price or the payment, please can contact us for free.Contact Person:
+If you have any questions about the device, the price or the payment, please feel free to contact us.Contact Person: